Board of Directors

 Professor Mabury spends weekends on his Northumberland Country Farm growing soybeans, wheat, and corn.

-Anne Macdonald is the Director of Ancillary Services at the University of Toronto, where she is responsible for a number of self-funded service departments, including Foodservices, Parking and Residences without college affiliation.
-She has led several significant change management projects while in this role, including the conversion of the Toronto Colony Hotel to a 1050-bed student residence.
+Anne Macdonald is the Director of Ancillary Services at the University of Toronto, where she is responsible for a number of self-funded service departments, including Foodservices, Trademark Licensing, Faculty Housing, Parking and Residences without college affiliation.
+Anne is an active member of the National Association of College Auxiliary Services, and serves on its Canadian committee, which works to strengthen professional development for ancillary professionals across the country.
 Before coming to the University of Toronto, she spent 15 years with the Corporation of Roy Thomson Hall and Massey Hall, where she managed front-line services, Catering and Retail.

-Anne has been a member of several non-profit boards, including most recently the board of YWCA Toronto, where she continues to be involved as a member of their Asset Management Committee.
+Anne has served on several non-profit boards, including most recently the board of YWCA Toronto and Toronto’s Factory Theatre, where she held the role of Treasurer.
 She is also a member of the University of Toronto’s University Affairs Board, and Business Board.

 Anne has an MBA and a Bachelor of Music in Performance, both from the University of Toronto, and an ARCT diploma from the Royal Conservatory of Music.
-She remains active in the arts through volunteer work, and as a chorister with the gallery choir of the church of St. Mary Magdalene in Toronto.
+She remains active in the arts through volunteer work, and as a chorister with several Toronto choirs, including the gallery choir of the church of St. Mary Magdalene, and Pax Christi Chorale.

-Louis W. Pauly holds the Canada Research Chair in Globalization and Governance in the Department of Political Science, and directs the Centre for International Studies at the University of Toronto.
+Louis W. Pauly, now Chair of the Department of Political Science at the University of Toronto, has held the Canada Research Chair in Globalization and Governance since 2002.
+As Director of the Centre for International Studies from 1997 to 2011, he helped build what is now the Munk School of Global Affairs, where he remains a member of the faculty.
 A graduate of Cornell University, the London School of Economics, New York University, and Fordham University, he has been a visiting professor at Oxford University, Northwestern University, and Osaka City University, has held management positions in the Royal Bank of Canada, and has served on the staff of the International Monetary Fund.
 He was an International Affairs Fellow of the Council on Foreign Relations, and is currently a Senior Fellow of both Trinity College and Massey College at the University of Toronto.

 Pauly’s many publications include Complex Sovereignty: Reconstituting Political Authority in the Twenty-First Century (edited with Edgar Grande, University of Toronto Press, 2005) and Democracy Beyond the State?
 The European Dilemma and the Emerging Global Order (edited with Michael Th.
 Greven, University of Toronto Press, 2000).
 He has also written prominent books on international monetary politics, financial market regulation, and multinational corporate strategy.
 With Emanuel Adler, he edits the top-ranked scholarly journal International Organization.
 He has served on the editorial board for Studies in International Relations, published by Cambridge University Press, and continues on the editorial boards of the journals International Studies Quarterly, Review of International Political Economy, Journal of Public Policy, and Business & Politics.
 His current research includes a focus on the politics of technological innovation in Asia, and crisis management in integrating financial markets.
 He teaches graduate and undergraduate courses in the fields of international political economy and international relations.